List of districts of Madhya Pradesh

 The Indian state of Madhya Pradesh came into existence on 1 November 1956.
 Madhya Pradesh has various geographic regions which have no official administrative governmental status; some correspond to historic countries, states or provinces.
 Currently, the number of districts in the state is 55. and Of these Mauganj, Pandhurna & Maihar are newly created districts.
-2 new districts, Chachaura and Nagda, were approved by the state cabinet on 18th March 2020.
+2 new districts, Chachaura and Nagda, were approved by the state cabinet on 18 March 2020.
 These 55 districts are grouped into 10 administrative divisions.
 Districts are subdivided into tehsils, of which there are 428 in Madhya Pradesh.
+Each of these districts is administered by a Collector-cum-District Magistrate, an IAS officer appointed by the government.
+The districts are further divided into subdivisions and tehsils, under a Sub-Divisional Magistrate (SDM) and a Tehsildar, respectively.

 List of districts

 There are 55 districts in Madhya Pradesh, categorized into ten divisions.